What if You Don’t Have Enough Bone for an Implant?

 What Causes Bone To Be Lost?

-Trauma – infections or trauma can eat away at your bone and you many not even realize it.
+Trauma: Infections or trauma can eat away at your bone and you may not even realize it.
 These voids often have to be filled with bone grafting.

-If you feel like this is a procedure you may need, please contact us today to schedule a consultation.
+If you feel like a bone graft is a procedure you may need, please contact us today to schedule a consultation.
 Our doctors can give you an examination and their professional opinion on the next step to fortify your jawbone and revive your oral health.